SkafteNicki/dtu_mlops/s2_organisation_and_version_control/dvc.md

     ```

     Copy the data to your `data/raw` folder and then rerun your data pipeline to incorporate the new data into the
     files in your `processed` folder.
-The new data should are 4 files with train images and 4 files with train targets,
+The new data should be 4 files with train images and 4 files with train targets,
-    a total of 20000 additional observations.
+    a total of 20,000 additional observations.

 11. Redo the above steps, adding the new data using `dvc`, committing and tagging the metafiles e.g. the following
     commands should be executed (with appropriate input):